FarmBot-Docs/farmbot-developers/v11/Documentation/farmware/common-farmware-problems.md

  * Sending too many logs
  * Performing a polling operation (Doing RPCs on a timer)

-__Sending too many logs?:__
-A warning sign that you are sending too many logs is that the server "throttles" your device.
+{% include callout.html type="info" title="Sending too many logs?" content="A warning sign that you are sending too many logs is that the server \"throttles\" your device.
-You will receive a message similar to this if you are throttled:  `"Device is sending too many logs (%s).
-Suspending log storage and display until %s."`
+You will receive a message similar to this if you are throttled:  `\"Device is sending too many logs (%s).
+Suspending log storage and display until %s.\"`" %}

 ## How to fix a slow Farmware